Im Kwon-taek: Early life

-Im Kwon-taek was born in Jangseong, Jeollanam-do and grew up in Gwangju.
+Im Kwon-taek was born in Jangseong, Zenranan Prefecture, Korea, Empire of Japan, and grew up in Gwangju.
 After the Korean War, he moved to Busan in search of work.
 He then moved to Seoul in 1956, where Jeong Chang-hwa, director of Five Fingers of Death (1972), offered him room and board for work as a production assistant.
 Jeong recommended him for directing in 1961.

 Career

 Im's directorial premiere was with the 1962 film, Farewell to the Duman River (Dumanganga jal itgeola).